You should find the answers to many of your questions on this page. If you have further questions, do email us.

 Wifi is available in all the common areas.
 In the Heathfield Centre, for example, this means that students can set up their own film showings on the big screen by linking their own devices to the built-in projector.

 We normally are not able to offer shorter contracts.
 The section below explains why this is.

 If you need to be here beyond the end of the standard 46 week contract (e.g. if you are a postgraduate or you have a job or placement which means you need to stay in Norwich), please come and ask and we can probably extend your contract.

 The standard length of contract in NUA campus accommodation is 46 weeks.
 At UEA, on-campus rooms are offered to first-year students in a 38-week contract.
 As on-campus spaces are limited, from the second year onwards nearly all students have to live off campus, and most find accommodation in the private rented sector.

 In the private sector, standard contracts are usually for at least 46 weeks and quite often run for the full year, i.e. 52 weeks.
 The monthly rent is often lower than at Heathfield, but very often this is because the amount is exclusive of bills, i.e. for rent only, and bills (electricity, gas, internet etc.) will be extra.

 Here at Heathfield we have opted to use a 46-week contract as standard.
-This allows us to set the rent, inclusive of all bills (except use of the laundry facilities), at a level where we can pay those bills while keeping housing costs affordable.
+This allows us to set the rent, inclusive of all bills, at a level where we can pay those bills while keeping housing costs affordable.

 The only exception to this is for students visiting Norwich for one semester only under the ERASMUS scheme.
 If this is you, please get in touch to discuss your particular situation.